Enter your zip to

 Full Roof Replacement

-• Involves removing all the old roofing materials from the entire roof and replacing them with new materials.
-This includes underlayment, shingles or other roofing materials, and new flashing.
+A full roof replacement involves removing all the existing roofing materials and replacing them with new ones.
+This process includes installing a fresh underlayment, shingles or other roofing materials, and new flashing.

-• When it’s needed.
-A full replacement is needed if your roof has reached the end of its lifespan or if you have extensive damage.
-It’s also needed for homeowners who want to upgrade to a higher-quality or different type of roofing material.
+When It’s Needed: A full roof replacement is necessary when your roof has reached the end of its lifespan or has extensive damage.
+It’s also a good option if you’re looking to upgrade to a higher-quality or different type of roofing material.

 Partial Roof Replacement